tc39/proposal-shadowrealm/shim/README.md

 ## Limitations

-The current implementation has two main limitations:
+The current implementation has 3 main limitations:

 * All code evaluated inside a Realm runs in strict mode.
 * Direct eval is not supported.
+* `let`, global function declarations and any other feature that relies on new bindings in global contour are not preserved between difference invocations of eval, instead we create a new contour everytime.

 ## Building the Shim